- Min. Annual Salary

 - HK$4.17 = 1 Mile

 Disclaimer: At MoneySmart.hk, we strive to keep our information accurate and up to date.
 This information may be different than what you see when you visit a financial institution, service provider or specific product’s site.
+For any discrepancy in product information, please refer to the financial institution’s website for the most updated version.
 All financial products and services are presented without warranty.
 Additionally, this site may be compensated through third party advertisers.
 However, the results of our comparison tools which are not marked as sponsored are always based on objective analysis first.

 |Credit Card||Annual Income Requirement||Benefits|